 Going forward, we expect this trend will continue.

-Does everyone have to be present to join the virtual queue, or can we send one ‘runner’ to the park?
+Does everyone have to be present to join or can we send one ‘runner’ to the park?

 For the 7 am entry, the only requirement is a valid Disney Park Pass reservation.
 Since DHS isn’t open at that hour, entering the park isn’t even possible for that.

-For the 1 pm entry, everyone in your party must tap into Disney’s Hollywood Studios before they’re eligible to join the virtual queue.
+For the 1 pm entry, everyone in your party must tap into Disney’s Hollywood Studios before they’re eligible to join the VQ.

 What if we’re all near the park?